Chicken/WeatherApi/README.md

 cajoe   | 08      | 00    | radiation
 ads1115 | 48      | ??    | solar irradiance & rain intensity

-Ads1115 is a 16-bit analog to digital convertor.
+Ads1115 is a 16-bit analog to digital convertor and can have multiple targets.

+#### Other

+Whole thing runs on a Raspberry Pi 4 Model B.
+Many of the sensors go through an arduino before connecting to rpi.
-There's also a Vaisala Ultrasonic Wind Sensor WS425 in serialport.
-(The whole project is based around it basically)
+Vaisala Ultrasonic Wind Sensor WS425 in serialport.
+Unidentified rain sensor (rs1) from an old modded station.

 ### Todo
 This is a global todo for everything connected to this project.